On the transition monoid of the Stallings automaton of a subgroup of a free group: Conjugacy conditions

 \end{exmp}

+We define an automorphism of a labeled directed graph to be a permutation $\sigma$ on its vertices such that, for every pair of vertices $p$ and $q$, if we have $p \xrightarrow{\; a \;} q$ then we also have $p\sigma \xrightarrow{\; a \;} q\sigma$.
 We say that a graph is \textbf{vertex-transitive} if, given two distinct vertices, there exists an automorphism of the graph taking one of the vertices to the other vertex.
 The following result is a consequence of Theorem~\ref{thm:conjugacy}.